 2.5.4.1 In some cases, the road network is fragile and requires attention.
 Based on length, the HITRANS region has 60% of Scotland's roads.
-That includes 37% of all trunk roads and 24% of all local authority owned roads.
 Significant portions of the region's local network are currently in a condition where they may require some kind of maintenance.